icpc-environment/icpc-env/readme.md

 ./build-final.sh
 ```

-5. Take the newly minted image and copy it to a usb drive(as root)
+5. Take the newly minted image and copy it to a usb drive (or hard drive) (as root)
 ```
 # WARNING: Make sure to replace /dev/sdx with your actual device
-sudo dd if=output/2015-10-22_image-amd64.img of=/dev/sdx bs=1M
+sudo dd if=output/2020-09-01_image-amd64.img of=/dev/sdx bs=1M status=progress oflag=direct conv=sparse
 ```

 ## Customization of the Image